 - Medical and dental benefits: When you retire, any extended health care and dental coverage you were receiving through your employer will stop.
 However, as a plan member, you can apply for extended health care and dental coverage when you apply for your pension.
 This can also include coverage for your spouse and eligible dependents.
 This option is only available to members who remain in the plan.

 - Cost-of-living increases: Throughout your retirement, your pension may receive annual inflation adjustments to help it keep pace with the rising cost of living.
 These adjustments are not guaranteed, but once you receive an adjustment, it will be added to each component of your pension for as long as you receive it.

 - Continuing benefits: If you die before your spouse (or other beneficiary), your pension can provide them with a monthly income for their lifetime, depending on the pension options you choose at retirement.

 - Tax advantages: Although your monthly pension payment is taxable income, those taxes are spread out across your retirement, so they may be assessed at a lower rate.
 But if you transfer your benefit as a lump sum, a portion of it could be taxed all at once resulting in a large tax bill.

-We’re here to help you make the right decision for your situation.
 If you have any questions, contact the plan through My Account.
 And remember to keep your contact details up to date so we can reach you with important information about your plan.